TheCrazyT/nanddump/index.md

 If you take a look at the [Datasheet](https://docs.rs-online.com/9e99/0900766b80d6fc8b.pdf) of the nand-chip you might see the information "2K + 64 spare".

-That basically means each block has 2048 Bytes of data and 64 out-of-band-data.
+That basically means each block has 2048 bytes of data and 64 out-of-band-data.

+So if you dump with "nand_oob" you have oob-data in between that you can use to correct the actual data.

+If you just do not care about error correction, you could just strip the oob-data from within that dump.

+That would be possible by a script that reads 2048 bytes of data, skips the next 64 byte, reads the next 2048 bytes of data and so on ... (keep in mind that 2048 might be a different number for your nand-chip - if you are too lazy, maybe [this script](https://github.com/Hitsxx/NandTool/blob/master/Nand-dump-tool.py) will help with that)

+Incase you just do not know the method used for error correction you could also just dump multiple times and compare those dumps to find the errors.  ( [this script](https://github.com/Hitsxx/NandTool/blob/master/firmware-reconstruct.py) might be useful )